rlawrenc/cosc_304/labs/lab10/README.md

 1. Get inspired for your store and the products it sells by reviewing some of the [best past projects](https://cmps-people.ok.ubc.ca/rlawrenc/teaching/304/Project/index.html).
 You should sell different products than the sample products provided in lab 7.

-2. Submit documentation with your walkthrough on Canvas.
-Submit a zip file of all your code on Canvas as well.
+2. On Canvas submit the URL to your repository which much include both your code and documentation with your walkthrough.

 3. **Make sure your documentation contains the URL for your site as well as user ids and passwords.**